 §12[=5].1A.
 In a vast hall straight ahead as you enter, which houses Mycenaean antiquities, we find at the farther end of this hall a slanted-horizontal display case containing seals and sealings.
 One seal, found in a Mycenaean tholos tomb at Vapheio near Sparta, shows the image of a man in a long robe who is carrying a fenestrated axe (CMS I.225).
 This axe is shaped like a capital P with a vertical bar bisecting the semicircle attached to the straight line of the P. In a vertical display case nearby—it is to our right as we face the two posts from the “Treasury of Atreus”—we actually see the fenestrated axe (National Archaeological Museum inventory no. 1870): this object had been buried together with the seal that shows the picture of the man carrying the axe.
 And the man who is pictured on the seal is the same man who had been buried in the tomb containing both the axe and the seal that shows the man carrying the axe; in fact, the seal was attached to the man’s wrist (Yasur-Landau 2015:141).
 It has been observed about this axe that, by the time it was buried with its owner in the Mycenaean tomb at Vapheio, it was already “a centuries-old ceremonial weapon,” dating as far back as sometime between the 20th and 18th centuries BCE (Yasur-Landau pp. 139, 146); both the axe and the seal had been acquired from Minoan Crete (Yasur-Landau p.
 141).

 §12[=5].1B.
 Backtracking to the entrance to the museum . . .
-Instead of proceeding straight ahead as you enter the museum, you turn left.
+Instead of proceeding straight ahead as you enter the museum, there is an alternative route if you turn left.
 We find in the very first hall, to our right, a huge Geometric vase known as the Dipylon Amphora.
 Here is a utensil that has evolved into something so big that it has outgrown its utility as a utensil (in the present case, as an amphora).
 We focus on the patterns painted on the vase.
 They show natural figures that are human and animal and floral and so on, surrounded by decorative geometric figures.
 Represented at a centerpoint of the vase is the human figure of a dead body lying on a bier, surrounded by other human figures who are making gestures of lamentation.
 The primary gesture centers on the raising of the two arms, pointing them straight up from the elbow.
 Shown hanging over the bier on which the dead body rests is an expansive fabric, and the painting here represents the pattern-weaving of this fabric in a stylized way.
 In real pattern-weaving, the patterns woven into a fabric would represent natural figures that are human and animal and floral and so on, surrounded by decorative geometric figures.
 So, the world that is pictured by way of pattern-weaving matches the world that is pictured by way of Geometric vase-painting.
 But in the vase-painting here that represents a fabric that would have shown the many varieties of such woven figures, what is shown instead is merely a checkerboard patterning.
 So, the painting represents the variety of what is seen in a pattern-weave by way of a simple alternation of black and white squares.
 As for the human figures that are being represented in the paintings on the vase, lozenge-shapes are used for representing parts of the body.
 For example, the chest of a human figure is represented as an upside-down triangle.
 In pattern-weaving, such lozenge-shapes are typical in representing parts of the human body.
 That is why I think that the techniques of painting figures on Geometric vases are modeled on techniques of pattern-weaving figures into fabrics.
 If my thinking here is valid, then it is fair to say that the art of Geometric pottery-painting, presumably performed by professional men, is modeled in some ways on the art of pattern-weaving, presumably performed by non-professional women.

 §12[=5].1C.
 Further along in a nearby hall is the statue of a girl named Phrasikleia, standing on a base that bears an inscription that tells about the statue.
 Evidently, the statue and its base were once markers of a tomb.
 The statue of this girl was buried sometime between 530 and 510 BCE or so, evidently to protect it from destruction or defacement by political enemies of the girl’s aristocratic family.
 The base of the statue was not buried but survived independently.
 The statue, once it was buried and thus hidden away, remained undetected for some 2,500 years, until it was finally unearthed in 1972 at a place called Merenda outside the city of Athens.
 Reunited with its base at the Museum, this statue (inv. no. 4889) represents one of the most exquisite pieces of archaic art, and it preserves most aspects of the artistry that went into its creation, including a wide range of colors.
 An inscription on the base of the statue tells the story of Phrasikleia: